-Holly Rustick, a.k.a the grant girl and creator of WEGO Consulting, is known as "the go-to person" for writing proposals in North America since 2008 with over 10 years experience on both sides of the pen - writing them herself or managing and reviewing them on behalf of companies worldwide looking to fund their programs.
+Holly Rustick, the creator of WEGO Consulting, is known as "the go-to person" for writing proposals in North America with over ten years of experience writing proposals herself or reviewing them on behalf of companies worldwide.

-In Grant Writing for Dummies, 6th edition, you'll find everything from the basics of grant research and writing to details on government funders.
-This book includes tips about how to create an effective proposal, a sample cover letter, personalizing your request with numbers that show impact, working well with staff at foundations, and understanding what it takes to get funded.
+In Grant Writing for Dummies, 6th Ed., you'll find everything from grant research and writing basics to details on government funders.
+This book includes tips about creating an effective proposal, a sample cover letter, personalizing your request with numbers that show impact, working well with staff at foundations, and understanding what it takes to get funded.

 The new edition covers nonprofit-specific topics such as developing partnerships between nonprofits and corporations or using the Internet effectively when seeking funds.

-Read at your own pace to become a grant writer, or simply polish your existing grant writing skills and win funds frequently.
+Read at your own pace to become a grant writer, polish your existing grant writing skills, and win funds frequently.

 Inside this book, you'll find:

 - How to get your hands on public or private grants?